 - On second reference, Native/Natives is acceptable.

-Office: Capitalize with the office’s official name or a commonly used name.
-Does not require “University of Idaho” to precede name.
+Capitalize with the office’s official name or a commonly used name.
+Does not require “University of Idaho” to precede the name.
 Lowercase when using a shortened form.

 - The Office of Multicultural Affairs; U of I’s Multicultural Affairs Office

-- Office of the Registrar; the Registar’s Office
+- Office of the Registrar; the Registrar’s Office

 - Office of Research and Economic Development; the research office

 Only indicate an acronym with a parenthetical if the acronym is used again somewhere in the article.
 If the acronym is not repeated, it is not necessary to note it with a parenthetical.
-See also Acronyms.
+See Acronyms entry.

-- At Moscow High School, 6 percent of the teachers are Idaho natives.
+- At Moscow High School, 6% of the teachers are Idaho natives.

-- Ninety percent of students enjoy academic breaks.
+- More than 90% of students enjoy academic breaks.